werf/werf/docs/pages_en/usage/integration_with_ci_cd_systems/ci_cd_workflows.md

 Rollback options:
 - Recommended: rollback via reverting the commit in the master branch.
 In this case, the state of the branch is kept synchronized with the state of the environment, so this is the preferred option for preserving schema integrity.
-- By means of the CI/CD system; the user can [manually](#run-a-pipeline-manually) run the pipeline on an old commit (e.g., in GitLab CI/CD, the "rollback" button performs precisely these steps).
+- By means of the CI/CD system; the user can [manually]({{ "usage/integration_with_ci_cd_systems/ci_cd_workflow_basics.html#run-a-pipeline-manually" | true_relative_url }}) run the pipeline on an old commit (e.g., in GitLab CI/CD, the "rollback" button performs precisely these steps).

-##### At the click of a button
+##### At the click of a button {#automatically-deploy-to-production-like-at-the-click-of-a-button}

 Manually run a pipeline to deploy to the production-like environment for a commit to the specific branch only.
-The pipeline is triggered [manually](#run-a-pipeline-manually) using the CI/CD system's tools, such as a dedicated button or an API call.
+The pipeline is triggered [manually]({{ "usage/integration_with_ci_cd_systems/ci_cd_workflow_basics.html#run-a-pipeline-manually" | true_relative_url }}) using the CI/CD system's tools, such as a dedicated button or an API call.

 Rollback options:
-- Recommended: By means of the CI/CD system; the user can [manually re-run the pipeline](#run-a-pipeline-manually) on an old commit (e.g., in GitLab CI/CD, the "rollback" button performs precisely these steps).
+- Recommended: By means of the CI/CD system; the user can [manually re-run the pipeline]({{ "usage/integration_with_ci_cd_systems/ci_cd_workflow_basics.html#run-a-pipeline-manually" | true_relative_url }}) on an old commit (e.g., in GitLab CI/CD, the "rollback" button performs precisely these steps).
-- Revert the commit in the specific branch and then [manually](#run-a-pipeline-manually) run the pipeline using the means of the CI/CD system: either by hitting a button in the CI/CD or by an API call.
+- Revert the commit in the specific branch and then [manually]({{ "usage/integration_with_ci_cd_systems/ci_cd_workflow_basics.html#run-a-pipeline-manually" | true_relative_url }}) run the pipeline using the means of the CI/CD system: either by hitting a button in the CI/CD or by an API call.
 We do not recommend this option because the state of the branch is not consistent with the state of the environment at all times (as opposed to the automatic deployment to the production-like environment).
 Thus, it does not make sense to revert exclusively for the purposes of a rollback.

-###### Example workflow for staging environment
+###### Example workflow for staging environment {#deploy-to-staging-from-master-at-the-click-of-a-button}

-The pipeline to deploy to staging can only be [run manually](#run-a-pipeline-manually) on a commit from the master branch.
+The pipeline to deploy to staging can only be [run manually]({{ "usage/integration_with_ci_cd_systems/ci_cd_workflow_basics.html#run-a-pipeline-manually" | true_relative_url }}) on a commit from the master branch.
 The pipeline is triggered manually using the CI/CD system's tools, such as a dedicated button or an API call.

 Rollback options:
-- Recommended: By means of the CI/CD system; the user can [manually re-run the pipeline](#run-a-pipeline-manually) on an old commit (e.g., in GitLab CI/CD, the "rollback" button performs precisely these steps).
+- Recommended: By means of the CI/CD system; the user can [manually re-run the pipeline]({{ "usage/integration_with_ci_cd_systems/ci_cd_workflow_basics.html#run-a-pipeline-manually" | true_relative_url }}) on an old commit (e.g., in GitLab CI/CD, the "rollback" button performs precisely these steps).
-- Revert the commit in the master branch and then [manually](#run-a-pipeline-manually) run the pipeline using the CI/CD system: either by hitting a button in the CI/CD or by an API call.
+- Revert the commit in the master branch and then [manually]({{ "usage/integration_with_ci_cd_systems/ci_cd_workflow_basics.html#run-a-pipeline-manually" | true_relative_url }}) run the pipeline using the CI/CD system: either by hitting a button in the CI/CD or by an API call.
 We do not recommend this option because the state of the master does not consistent with the state of the environment at all times (as opposed to the automatic deployment from master to staging).
 Thus, it does not make sense to revert exclusively for the rollback.

 ### Deploy to review environment

-#### From a specific branch (using a pattern)
+#### From a specific branch (using a pattern) {#automatically-deploy-to-review-from-a-branch-using-a-pattern}

 Creating a pull request for a branch that matches some specific pattern automatically triggers a roll-out to a separate review environment.
 The name of this environment is associated with the name of the branch.
 Further commits to the branch associated with the pull request automatically trigger a roll-out to the review environment.